Study of phase transition of Potts model with Domain Adversarial Neural Network: Results

-In short, it can be found that when $q<5$, it is a second-order phase transition (continuous phase transition), and for $q\geq 5$, it is a first-order phase transition (discontinuous phase transition) \cite{wu1982potts,baxter1973potts}.
+In short, it can be found that when $q \leq 4$, it is a second-order phase transition (continuous phase transition), and for $q >4 $, it is a first-order phase transition (discontinuous phase transition) \cite{wu1982potts,baxter1973potts}.
 There is an obvious phase transition at $T_c$ between the high temperature phase and the low temperature phase, (this gives us confidence to proceed with ML), which allows us to try to use ML (DANN) to distinguish the different phases according to the different configuration types at each temperature $T$ and therefore provides an alternative venue in addition to the Monte Carlo method.
+The advantage of such approach, that one has not to know a priori, how to calculate an order parameter, even does not need to know, what is the order parameter in the system: the network learns to identify the configurations with phases automatically.